zonemaster/zonemaster/docs/specifications/test-data/Zone-TP/zone09.md

 ## Test Case
-This document specifies available test data for test case [Zone09].
+This document specifies available test data for test case [Zone09]..

+## Test scenarios

+The purpose of the test scenarios is to cover all reasonable contexts where different message tags are outputted when [Zone09] is run on a test zone.
+The message tags are defined in the test case ([Zone09]) and the scenarios are defined below.

+The scenarios are defined in two parts.
+First part defines the expectations on message tags from [Zone09] when Zonemaster is run against zone set up for the
+scenario:

+* What messages must be outputted (mandatory).
+* What messages must not be outputted (forbidden).

+The second part specifies the zone setup for the scenario.

-## Test zone name
+## Test zone names

-The test zone for each test scenario is assumed to be a subdomain delegated from the base name (`zone09.xa`) and that subdomain having the same name as the scenario (e.g. `no-response-mx-query.zone09.xa`) except where the test domain must be the root zone, a TLD or a domain under .ARPA.
-The names of those zones are given below.
+The test zone for each test scenario in this docuemtn is a subdomain delegated from the base name (`zone09.xa`) and that subdomain having the same name as the scenario except where the test domain must be the root zone, a TLD or a domain under `.arpa`.
+The names of those zones are given in section "[Zone setup for test scenarios]" below.

 ## Test scenarios and message tags

-For each scenario it is defined which tags that must be returned (mandatory) when the test case is run for the domain name of the scenario, and which tags that must not be returned (forbidden).
-The tag may have any severity level.
-If a message tag is not listed for the scenario, its presence or non-presence is irrelevant to the test scenario and can be ignored.
+If a message tag is not listed for the scenario, its presence or non-presence is irrelevant to the test scenario and must be ignored.

 Scenario name         | Mandatory message tags                            | Forbidden message tags :---------------------|:--------------------------------------------------|:-------------------------------------------